ImagoXV/NanoASV/README.md

 ## Adapter trimming

 Porechop will trim known adapters
-Is executed in parallel (default --num-process = 1 )
+Is executed in parallel (default `--num-process 1`)

 ## Subsampling

 50 000 sequences per barcode is enough for most common questions.
 Default is set to 50 000 sequences per barcode.
-Can be modified with --subsampling int
+Can be modified with `--subsampling int`

 ## Alignment

-minimap2 will align previously filtered sequences against the reference dataset (SILVA 138.2 by default) Can be executed in parallel (default --num-process = 1 ) barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
+`minimap2` will align previously filtered sequences against the reference dataset (SILVA 138.2 by default) Can be executed in parallel (default `--num-process 1`) barcode*_abundance.tsv, Taxonomy_barcode*.csv and barcode*_exact_affiliations.tsv like files are produced.
 Those files can be found in Results directory.

 ## Unknown sequences clustering

-Non matching sequences fastq are extracted then clustered with vsearch (default --id 0.7).
+Non matching sequences fastq are extracted then clustered with vsearch (default `--id 0.7`).
 Clusters with abundance under 5 are discarded to avoid useless heavy computing.
-Outputs into Results/Unknown_clusters
+Outputs into `./Results/Unknown_clusters`

 ## Phylogenetic tree generation